Registration deadline 12/15/2023

 The trip is not yet definite.
 We will try to have an answer by orientation.

 This traditional trip includes a visit to the Unitarian Universalist Association headquarters and other famous UU historical sites.
 It begins on Thursday afternoon (after school) and ends on Sunday evening.
 Youth are transported by 15 passenger vans and sleep in a UU church.
 Note that participation in the Boston Trip is not required to complete the COA program.
 The additional cost is estimated at $250 (the actual cost will depend on the number of participants).
 A virtual tour of the UUA is also available on the UUA website.

 Recognition Service: Saturday June 15, 2024, 3:00 - 5:00 PM

 A special worship service (location to be determined) is held to celebrate the completion of the program by the participants in the COA program and to recognize their mentors.
 Family members are encouraged to invite friends and extended family to the service.
 A reception sponsored by LIAC will follow the Recognition Service.

 SELECTING A MENTOR

 The mentor is an adult from the youth’s congregation chosen with the help of the youth’s parents and Religious Educator.
-The goal is for the youth to build a relationship with another Unitarian Universalist adult outside of his or her immediate family circle.
+The goal is for the youth to build a relationship with another Unitarian Universalist adult outside of their immediate family circle.

-Youth are encouraged to ask their DRE for guidance in selecting their mentor.
-Mentors are invited to a Mentor Training.
+Youth are encouraged to ask their Religious Educator for guidance in selecting their mentor.
 Mentors do not attend any of the five program sessions or take part in the Boston trip.